michalis0/BigScaleAnalytics/week1/readme.md

 ## Goals

+* [Register on Slack](https://join.slack.com/t/bigscaleanalytics2021/shared_invite/zt-kwpnsx1t-bIpVtJfzw6N_82CNFI2jHQ).
+This will be our main communication channel.
 * Create an account on [Microsoft Azure](https://azure.microsoft.com/en-us/free/students/) and get a student subscription (you will receive a free $100 credit for one year).
 * Create an account on [Google Cloud](https://cloud.google.com). **Note**: For that, you will need to enter your credit card information, but you won't be charged.
 It is just to verify that you are not a bot.
 You will receive a free $300 credit valid for one year.
 See also [here](https://edu.google.com/programs/students/?modal_active=none) for classes on Google Cloud for students.
 * Do some simple exercises using the cloud.